vmware-archive/ansible-playbooks-chaperone/README.md

 - You have Fusion or Workstation (or something reasonably as good);
 - Your clonable VM has a "vmware" userid.

+## Special Note about Domains:
+The default domain name for most things SuperVIO is "vmware.local" for development VMs or containers.
+However, at times (arguably often) work will occur on One Cloud systems, which generally use a domain name of "corp.local" instead.

+Given that note, take care to understand the actual domain name the DNS server you use uses in the event it is providing names, for example, as supervio-ui.corp.local.

+There are variables in some of the playbooks, and inventory files, that require care and attention.
+In particular, the inventory files will need changes from "vmware.local" to "corp.local" in One Cloud scenarios.

 ## The General Process
 Generally you create two VMs, the first of which is the one from which you run ansible-playbooks and the second the one on which you install